dastanozgeldi/kelbet_til/README.md

     - [x] drawing feature to be able to draw rectangle on certain text
     - [x] crop that image
     - [x] send to gpt-4o (if he can read images directly, research that)
-    - [ ] fix rectangle not drawing on second page
 - [ ] fix ai chat input behavior
 - [ ] render markdown given by chatgpt responses correctly (bold text, italic text and other stuff)
     - [ ] in explain dialog